Get notified of page updates

 Expert Guidelines

-The National Comprehensive Cancer Network (NCCN) brings together national expert panels that creates guidelines for cancer treatment.
+The National Comprehensive Cancer Network (NCCN) brings together panels of national expert to create guidelines for cancer treatment.
 NCCN breast cancer guidelines recommend the following treatments for people with metastatic breast cancer:

-• For hormone receptor positive cancers, NCCN recommends several different treatment options:
+• For hormone receptor-positive cancers, the NCCN recommends several different treatment options:

-• Hormone therapy with HER2-targeted therapy (for people who are post-menopausal or on drugs to suppress their ovaries).
+• Hormone therapy with HER2-targeted therapy (for people who are post-menopausal or take drugs to suppress their ovaries).

 • HER2-targeted therapy with chemotherapy.